eliotstock/dro/SERVER.md

     1. Edit your apt sources list (in the .d directory) to add the source servers.
         1. `sudo cp /etc/apt/sources.list /etc/apt/sources.list.d/foo.list`
         1. `sudo nano /etc/apt/sources.list.d/foo.list`
-        1. Uncomment all the sources lines and save
+        1. Comment out all the `deb` lines, uncomment all the `deb-src` lines and save
         1. `sudo apt update`
     1. `sudo apt source sqlite`
-    1. Follow on above.
+    1. (Optional) If re-installing, don't forget to copy up the `database.db` and `dro.log` files to `out`.
+    1. Switch to the `README.md` in this repo to configure and run the dro.
 1. (Optional) Switch the display to portrait mode.
     1. Test this works first: `sudo echo 3 | sudo tee /sys/class/graphics/fbcon/rotate_all`
     1. Consider a sysvinit script or similar for this.
 The Raspberry Pi bootloader can't be configured to do this.